This PDF is the current document as it appeared on Public Inspection on 04/06/2015 at 08:45 am.

 OSHA has a particular interest in comments on the following issues:

-—The accuracy of the Agency's estimate of the burden (time and costs) of the information collection requirements, including the validity of the methodology and assumptions used;
+- The accuracy of OSHA's estimate of the burden (time and costs) of the Start Printed Page 18650information collection requirements, including the validity of the methodology and assumptions used;

 III.
 Proposed Actions

 The Agency is requesting an adjustment decrease of 1,077,068 burden hours (from 4,929,794 to 3,852,726 hours) primarily due to the Agency's estimates, based on updated data, that the number of establishments and workers affected by the Standard have decreased.
 The operation and maintenance cost increased from $28,816,390 to $36,157,231 due to the estimated increase in the cost of exposure monitoring samples and medical examinations.

 Type of Review: Extension of a currently approved collection.